embj-org/ej/guides/src/03-Dispatcher.md

 Every job that can be dispatched through EJD is associated with a specific git commit hash.
 This allows you to later check every job associated with a specific commit.

-EJB will automatically check out the new version for you before building.
+EJB will automatically check out the new version for you before building and running your application.

 When dispatching a job you need to provide:

 - The commit hash associated with the current job.
 - The remote url associated with this commit.
-(This allows you to run jobs from forks of you repository for instance)
+    - This allows you to run jobs from forks of your repository for instance.
 - The timeout time in seconds after which the job will be cancelled.

 Optionnally, if you have private repositories and don't want to setup an `ssh` key in the machine hosting your builder, you may also provide a token that would allow git to fetch your private repository using `https`.

 Once again, `ej-cli` can be used to test your setup and making sure everything is working correctly.